6 Tips for shy people on how to speak up

 What if I looked at my personality from another perspective?
-I’ve identified you, nasty restricting belief, and because of you, I see myself as incapable, and nothing else.
 By judging myself on a time in my life when I wasn’t comfortable in public, I ended up believing that I was just simply shy.
 However, I have many qualities; I’m creative, sporty, curious… so STOP!

 Let’s get things straight

-Shyness is the worst type of counsellor.
-If I listen to it, I will never conquer my shyness, but instead do the opposite.
+Shyness is the worst type of counselor.
+If I listen to it, I will never conquer my shyness, but instead, do the opposite.
 By hiding behind these excuses, I don’t make any progress and I miss out on fun times and meeting great people.

 > Read about the symptoms and causes of an anxiety attack.

-3. I’m coming to terms with the notion of failure
+3. Learn to come to terms with the notion of failure

-Shyness often involves feeling very scared.
+Introversion often involves feeling scared.
 Stop trying to be successful and overly pushy, because that’s just risking not succeeding.
 And it also means you are not learning how to recover and bounce back (by the way, bouncing back makes you just as proud of yourself as succeeding does).

-4. I’m taking care of myself and learning to love myself
+4. Take care of yourself and learn to love everything about you

-Behind my shyness, I’m hiding the huge lack of confidence I have in myself.
-I must find a way of working on my shyness and addressing that shortfall when I have no other choice than to expose myself in front of others.
-Shy people are often told “you can’t tell!”
+Behind my timidity, I’m hiding the huge lack of confidence I have in myself.
+I need to find a way of working on my introversion and addressing that shortfall when I have no other choice than to expose myself in front of others.
+Introverts are often told, “you can’t tell you hate speaking out!”
 (The red blushing invading my face mustn’t be that bright…), the proof that I can fool anyone… During public events, I pluck up courage by getting ready and putting on an outfit I feel great in.
 Other people are like a mirror; if they see that I’m comfortable, I go along with it without worrying about what they think!

-5. I no longer consider other people to be scary strangers
+5. Stop considering other people as scary strangers

-With respect to them, other people are not demigods.
 We are all human, and in that sense, they are not there to judge me or make me feel inferior.
 Each time I start to stutter when speaking to someone, I think of this phrase: “A stranger is just a friend we haven’t met yet”.
-By telling myself that I am talking to someone who is probably very kind, I will instantly feel more relaxed.
+By telling myself that I am talking to someone who is probably very kind, I instantly feel more relaxed.

-And I do this progressively, so that my hard work doesn’t seem overwhelming.
+I do this progressively so that my hard work doesn’t seem overwhelming.
 I set myself challenges step by step, such as asking trivial questions to a new person every day (“What time is it?
-What’s the best restaurant round here?”).
-Then, over time, I will have realised that no one is going to bite me, therefore making me better able to string a sentence together in order to start a conversation with someone.
+What’s the best restaurant around here?”).
+Then, over time, I realize that no one is going to bite me, therefore making me better able to string a sentence together to start a conversation with someone.

 Editor’s opinion - It’s not an illness, but there is a cure

-And, if despite all that, the thought of having the attention on you still terrifies you, you can overcome this character trait by getting help through behavioural therapy.
+And, if despite all that, the thought of having the attention on you still terrifies you, you can overcome this character trait by getting help through behavioral therapy.